UNC-Robotics/Med-MPD/README.md

 ### Liver

 There are five lungs environments from the Hepatocellular Carcinoma Transarterial Chemoembolization Segmentation [(HCC-TACE-Seg)][2](CC-BY 4.0) image collection from The Cancer Imaging Archive [(TCIA)][2].
 Segmentations of the liver, cancer nodules, and blood vessels are provided as part of the data.
-These segmentations were manually refined using using [3D-Slicer][3] and the vessels were segmented into the hepatic arteries, hepatic veins, and portal vein.
+We manually refined and expanded these segmentations using [3D-Slicer][3], as well as differentiated the vessels into the hepatic arteries, hepatic veins, and portal vein.

 [1]: <https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=70230229> "HCC-TACE-Seg"
 [2]: <https://www.cancerimagingarchive.net/> "TCIA"